Lynaiss/Portfolio/README.md

 Add and edit the navigation links.

 1. To add pages, on Blogger Dashboard go to Layout.
 2. Click Edit on the FIRST Pages tab under Navigation Menu title.
-This is in the purple left sidebar.This is in the purple left sidebar.
+This is in the purple left sidebar.
 Any pages you created will be selectable.
 3. To add your email and remove the placeholder one, in the same window hit X on the placeholder.
 Hit + Add external link.
 For Page title enter either the full email address or something like 'Email' or 'Contact'.
 In Web address (URL) enter the email link.
 This has the form of mailto:your.email@gmail.com but replace your.email@gmail.com with your own.
 4. This theme supports having art categories via Labels.
 If you do not wish to use them, hit Edit and then Remove button on the following items:
     HTML/Javascript tab under the Navigation Menu